Tuesday, September 1, 2009

 “See that wasn’t long.”
 His father turned to him as they started walking back to their carriage.

-His father tried to smile but Mythos noticed there was something different about him.
+His father smile back but Mythos noticed there was something different about him.

 Like he was worried.